brisbane-healer/brisbane-healer.github.io/_posts/2019-01-24-powerful-things-markdown-editor.md

 title: Pranic Healing
 author: bryna
 categories:
   - pranic
   - healing
   - brisbane
 image: "/assets/images/pranic-healer.jpg"
 tags:
   - featured
 ---

 #### Pranic healing is an ancient science

-utilizing pranic energy to heal all types of illnesses in the body.
+utilizing Pranic energy to heal all types of illnesses in the body.
 It has been called many names such as medical qi gong or shamanic healing.

 This very powerful and effective form of energetic medicine utilise prana to balance, harmonize and transform the body’s processes.

 Pranic healing is a no- touch, no drug healing system that was rediscovered by the founder of Modern Pranic healing Grand Master Choa Kok Sui.